Li Zhenshi

-Li Zhenshi (李振恃 (Lǐ Zhènshì, Li^{3} Chen^{4}-shih^{4})), is a male Chinese table tennis player and coach.
+Li Zhenshi (李振恃 (Lǐ Zhènshì, Li^{3} Chen^{4}-shih^{4})), is a Chinese table tennis player and coach.

 Table tennis career

 From 1974 to 1981, Zhenshi won several medals in singles, doubles, and team events in the Asian Table Tennis Championships and in the World Table Tennis Championships.

 His nine World Championship medals included four gold medals; two in the team event and two in the doubles with Liang Geliang and Cai Zhenhua.
 He also won two English Open titles.
+He was inducted into the USA Table Tennis Hall of Fame in 2019.

 Personal life

 After retiring from competitive playing, Zhenshi and his wife Zhang Li moved to the US, where they now direct the World Champions Table Tennis Academy in San Jose, California.

 Zhenshi was the coach of the US men's national team which won a bronze medal at the 1995 World Team Cup.
 He also coached Team USA at the 1996 Olympics.